W3 Total Cache WordPress Plugin

 One way to optimize WordPress is to install W3 Total Cache (W3TC), which can be done from your WordPress Dashboard under Plugins.

-How To Install W3 Total Cache
+How to install W3 Total Cache

 http://example.com/wp-admin